Student Cell Phone Guidelines

 - A warning will be issued to both the student and the parent or guardian about further consequences for failing to comply with the cell phone‑free policy.

-- Students must complete a behavior contract to confirm their understanding and future adherence to the cell phone, smartwatch, and wireless headphones and ear buds free policy.
+- Students must complete a behavior contract to confirm their understanding and future adherence to the cell phone/wireless headphones and earbuds/smartwatch/smart glasses–free policy.

-- Only the parent or guardian is permitted to pick up the cell phone, smartwatch, and wireless headphones and ear buds; students are not allowed to retrieve their own devices.
+- Only the parent or guardian is permitted to pick up the cell phone, wireless headphones and earbuds, smartwatches, or smart glasses; students are not allowed to retrieve their own devices.

 - The phone will be stored in the assistant principal’s office for the day, and the parent or guardian will be notified.

-- Only the parent or guardian is allowed to pick up the cell phone; students are not permitted to retrieve their own cell phone, smartwatch, and wireless headphones and ear buds.
+- Only the parent or guardian is allowed to pick up the cell phone, wireless headphones and earbuds, smartwatches, or smart glasses; students are not permitted to retrieve their own devices.

 - The student will be assigned one day of in‑school suspension (ISS).